-This trail is typically not one that is used as a destination trail for scenery, but this 11 mile stretch is more commonly used as an access to various backpacking sites that rest along the foothills.
-The hike along Sand Ramp Trail begins in Loop 2 of the campground or at the Point of No Return parking area.
+This trail is typically not one that is used as a destination trail for scenery, but this 11-mile stretch is more commonly used as an access to various backpacking sites that rest along the foothills.
+The hike along Sand Ramp Trail begins in Loop Two of the campground or at the Point of No Return parking area.
 After the first two miles, the trail becomes mostly composed of sandy soil or pure sand.
 The sand makes this hike a little more grueling, as it tends to slow those who aren’t used to walking through it.

 Grasslands And Shrublands

 The grasslands and shrublands provide their own splendor, though they tend to be a much less frequented portion of the park.
-These areas are perfect for witnessing wildlife, including elk, which can be seen in the grasslands during sunrise or sunset in quieter months.
-Witnessing wildlife isn’t all there is to look forward to out here.
+These areas are perfect for witnessing the wildlife, including elk, which can be seen in the grasslands during sunrise or sunset in quieter months.
+Observing wildlife isn’t all there is to look forward to out here.
 These spacious landscapes also sport panoramic mountain views and migrating dunes.